An American Werewolf in London: Proposed remake

 In June 2009, it was announced that Dimension Films was working with producers Sean and Bryan Furst on a remake of the film.
 This has since been delayed due to other commitments.
 In August 2016, several reports suggested that Max Landis (son of director John Landis) was considering remaking the film.
 In November 2016, Deadline Hollywood reported that Max Landis would write and direct a remake.

 In December 2017, Max Landis confirmed on Twitter that he had completed the first draft of the script.
 But beginning in late 2017, accusations by a number of women that Landis had abused them emotionally or sexually began to emerge publicly.
 In the wake of those allegations, it remains unknown if Landis will be replaced or if the project will be put on indefinite hold.

-In November 2019, Variety reported that Robert Kirkman, creator of The Walking Dead comic book series, was in consideration to serve as a producer for a new reboot of An American Werewolf in London.
+In November 2019, Variety reported that Robert Kirkman, creator of The Walking Dead comic book series, was in consideration as a producer for a reboot of An American Werewolf in London.